Birkenstab/gulp-combine/README.md

 ```

 ### Example
-Just write your code like in node (except require without ./ at the beginning)
+Just write your code like in NodeJS (except require without ./ at the beginning)

 ##### main.js:
 ```javascript